Emory International Council (EIC)

 What are the qualifications and expections?

-- Must be a full-time international student on an F-1 or J-1 visa
+- Must be a full-time international student on an F-1 or J-1 visa for the entire academic year

-- Must commit to a term length of one academic year with an option to reapply
+- Must commit to a term length of one academic year with an option to reapply in future years

-- Must attend a planning retreat
+- Must attend a leadership retreat

 - Must be available to meet one to two times monthly